ZhangJD-ong/STRIDE/README.md

 Thanks to all contributors of the above projects for their excellent work!

 ## 📖 Citation
-If you find the code or data useful, please consider citing the following papers:
+If you find the code or data useful, please consider citing the following paper:

-* Zhang et al., A robust and efficient AI assistant for breast tumor segmentation from DCE-MRI via a spatial-temporal framework, Patterns (2023), https://doi.org/10.1016/j.patter.2023.100826
-* Zhang et al., Recent advancements in artificial intelligence for breast cancer: Image augmentation, segmentation, diagnosis, and prognosis approaches, Seminars in Cancer Biology (2023), https://doi.org/10.1016/j.semcancer.2023.09.001
+Zhang et al.,